BDC Hamburger Icon

 Open row

-Anyone who steps into a mall in the middle of a large city may feel that the apparel industry is crowded.
-The truth is, there is always room for another clothing store, particularly if you offer consumers something unique and new to your area.
+Anyone who steps into a mall in the middle of a large city may think the apparel industry is crowded.
+The truth is, there’s always room for another clothing store — provided you offer consumers something unique and new to your area.
+Alternatively, with e-commerce booming, setting up an online store is also a viable option to make your dreams of running a clothing business come true.

 How to start a clothing store